Small-Fish-Dev/small-fish-dev.github.io/src/blogs/my_summer_cottage.md

 <Heading h="h3" title="Materials" />

 All materials are done in Substance Designer, and as some of you might already know, all of them were initially made in 2K resolution.
 Why?
 Well, it's just easier to add details and generate more accurate AO maps when your heightmap is in high resolution.
-Let me show you some of my favorite ones.
+Let me show you some of my favourite ones.

 <Img src="whmf/materials.jpg" />